 Children are welcomed to participate in all parts of our worship.
-There are activity bags that children can find in the lobby before they come into the sanctuary.
-Close to the beginning of worship, the children are asked to come to the front for a children’s sermon.
-There is a nursery for toddlers and younger, but we encourage children to participate in worship as much as they are able to.
+There are activity bags that children can find as they come into the sanctuary.
+Close to the beginning of worship, the children are asked to come to the front of the church for a children’s sermon.
+There is a nursery for toddlers and younger, but we encourage children to participate in worship as much as they are able.

 Can children take communion?

 Children are welcomed to the communion table just as others are.
-Whenever you and your child feel comfortable.
-You can read more about sharing communion with children in our "communion" link to the left.
+You can read more about sharing communion with children here.
 Or you can talk to Pastor June.

 What if I want to be baptized?